Pomona-ITS/HPC-Tech-Tutorials/applications/COMSOL/README.md

-# This is the page describing COMSOL-related activities
+# This is the page for COMSOL-related information

+[COMSOL Multiphysics](https://www.comsol.com/) is a cross-platform finite element analysis, solver and multiphysics simulation software.
+It allows conventional physics-based user interfaces and coupled systems of partial differential equations.

+*from Wikipedia

+License: Proprietary EULA

+Developer(s): COMSOL Inc

+Stable release: 5.3a / December 14, 2017; 4 months ago

-So far COMSOL is only known to be used in Geology ([Eric Grosfils](http://research.pomona.edu/eric-grosfils/publications/)).
+## So far COMSOL is only known to be used in Geology ([Eric Grosfils](http://research.pomona.edu/eric-grosfils/publications/)).

-This is the history of our communications and the notes from testing and research that was done:
+### This is the history of our communications and the notes from testing and research that was done:

-Eric sent the following files to us on January 3rd 2018:
+#### Eric sent the following files to us on January 3rd 2018:

 "Todd and Asya,